Y-Xiang-hub/FAPS-Prototype/README.md

           doi = {https://doi.org/10.1016/j.ins.2020.08.116}
         }

-If you have any questions please feel free to contact me by e-mail yuexin.xiang@cug.edu.cn.
+If you have any questions please feel free to contact me at yuexin.xiang@cug.edu.cn.